 The coronavirus pandemic also increased the number of deaths in New York, although there were enough births in the state to exceed deaths of all causes by 18,503.

 The data showing the change in population between July 2020 and July 2021 is based on estimates rather than the full-scale census count that is conducted every 10 years.
-And the data on population change between the last two censuses, 2010 and 2020, show that New York was not quite so cursed on the population front over that longer period of time.
+And the data on population change between the last two censuses, 2010 and 2020, show that New York was not quite so cursed on the population front over that longer period.

-On average during that decade, New York’s population actually grew by 0.42% per year, rather than shrinking.
+On average during that decade, New York’s population grew by 0.42% per year, rather than shrinking.
 That was a bit below the 50-state median; New York had the 32nd fastest growth rate during that period.
-Only three states lost population during that decade: Illinois, Mississippi, and West Virginia.
+Only three states lost population during that decade: Illinois, Mississippi and West Virginia.

 Zeldin tweeted, "New York leads the U.S. in population loss."

 He’s right on the numbers.
 Census data shows that New York’s population declined by 1.58% between July 2020 and July 2021, the latest population estimate available.
 That was the largest percentage loss of any state during that period.

 We rate the statement True.

 U.S. Census Bureau, "New Vintage 2021 Population Estimates Available for the Nation, States and Puerto Rico," Dec.
 21, 2021

 U.S. Census Bureau, "Over Two-Thirds of the Nation’s Counties Had Natural Decrease in 2021", March 24, 2022